akashdas99/expo-sqlite-starter-template/README.md

 ## Contributing

 Contributions are welcome!
-Open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request.

 ## License